PrymalInstynct/k8s-inf-update/README.md

 K8s Infrastructure Update
 =========================

-This role will apply Operating System patches to your k8s infrastructure nodes using a rolling methodology to ensure the k8s cluster remains active.
+This Ansible role will apply Operating System patches to your k8s infrastructure nodes using a rolling methodology to ensure the k8s cluster remains active.
 You can include multiple clusters in your inventory supplying a different kubeconfig as a variable for each of the clusters.

 Requirements
 ------------